Webhooks

 Overview

-In addition to notification destinations like Microsoft Teams, Slack channels, and email destinations, Oort supports webhooks as a target for Failed Check findings.
+In addition to notification destinations like Microsoft Teams, Slack channels, and email destinations, CII supports webhooks as a target for Failed Check findings.

-This article explains how to configure webhooks in Oort and provides several basic examples.
+This article explains how to configure webhooks in CII and provides several basic examples.

 Requirements

-The following is required to leverage webhooks with Oort -
+The following is required to leverage webhooks with CII -

 Moderate familiarity with webhooks (external overview) as a method of platform-to-platform communication